Songkran (Thailand): Dates

-A solar year lasts 292,207 kammaja or 365.25875 days every year.
-A Gregorian year lasts, on average, 292194 kammaja.
-The difference of 13 kammaja (23 minutes, 24 seconds) accumulates every year, causing the shift of Songkran toward the end of the calendar year.
-In 1600, 1700, 1800, 1900 and 2000, Maha Songkran was on 7 April, 9 April, 10 April, 12 April, and 13 April, respectively.
+A solar year equals 292,207 kammaja or 365.25875 days.
+By comparison, a Gregorian year averages 292,194 kammaja.
+The difference of 13 kammaja (23 minutes, 24 seconds) accumulates annually, causing Songkran to shift later in the calendar year.
+For example, Maha Songkran fell on 7 April in 1600, 9 April in 1700, 10 April in 1800, 12 April in 1900, and 13 April in 2000.

-Nowadays the royal palace has ceased to issue the Prakat Songkran, replacing it with a small calendar booklet given to the public on New Year's Day.
-Government Savings Bank still prints a one-page lunisolar calendar, which is different from the multiple-page solar calendar commonly seen.
-The calendar features the image of Nang Songkran with her vehicle and subordinates, led by a Chinese zodiac animal holding a flag with Thai script for that zodiac.
-It also contains comprehensive information on the correct Songkran day and religious days.
-Some astrologers, especially in northern Thailand, still issue their own Songkran notification containing predictions and other information.
-In 2013, the Chiang Mai Provincial Council defied the government-set holiday by rescheduling the ceremony according to the correct calculation.
+In modern practice, the royal palace no longer issues the Prakat Songkran, instead providing a small calendar booklet to the public on New Year's Day.
+The Government Savings Bank continues to produce a one-page lunisolar calendar, distinct from the commonly used multi-page solar calendar.
+This calendar features an image of Nang Songkran with her vehicle and attendants, led by a Chinese zodiac animal holding a flag with its Thai name.
+It also includes detailed information on the correct Songkran date and religious observances.
+Some astrologers, particularly in northern Thailand, still issue their own Songkran announcements with predictions and related information.

+In 2013, the Chiang Mai Provincial Council diverged from the government-designated holiday by rescheduling ceremonies according to the traditional calculation.

-The following table lists the start and end dates of Songkran festival obtained from the formulae above.
-The Chinese zodiac for each year is also given since it is also used in Thai astrology.
-But the Chinese zodiac changes on Lichun, just before the Chinese New Year, in February, while Thai astrology uses the first day of fifth lunar month (roughly the new moon in late–March to early–April).
-Before the cutoff date, astrologers use the zodiac of the last year.
+The table below lists the start and end dates of the Songkran festival as derived from the formulas above.
+The Chinese zodiac for each year is also included, as it is used in Thai astrology.
+However, the Chinese zodiac changes at Lichun, just before the Chinese New Year in February, whereas Thai astrology uses the first day of the fifth lunar month (roughly the new moon in late March to early April).
+Before this cutoff, astrologers use the zodiac of the previous year.

+In 2018, the Thai cabinet extended the Songkran holiday nationwide to seven days, from 9 to 16 April, to allow citizens to travel home.
+In 2019, the same period (9–16 April) was observed because 13 April fell on a Saturday.
+In 2024, the festival period was further extended, running from 1 to 21 April instead of the traditional three-day celebration.